jsteenbeeke/jsteenbeeke.github.io/recruiters/bribes.md

 1. [Buy me lunch in exchange for 20 minutes](#lunch)
 2. [Buy me whisky in exchange for 90 minutes](#whisky)

+Both options are only available if [you are not an agency recruiter](/recruiters/no-agency-recruiters), and I get [a salary indication upfront](/recruiters/give-me-a-salary-indication), that I consider acceptable.

 ## Lunch

 I will happily talk to you about potential jobs, in exchange for a free lunch at the